-The CCP coronavirus has apparently mutated into two strains according to researchers from the Institut Pasteur of Shanghai and Peking University’s School of Life Science.
+There has apparently been a mutation of the CCP coronavirus into two strains, according to researchers from the Institut Pasteur of Shanghai and Peking University’s School of Life Science.
 The first strain, the “S-type,” is milder and less infectious when compared to the “L-type,” which spreads more quickly and is present in almost 70 percent of infected individuals.

 According to Dr. Stephen Griffin from the Leeds Institute of Medical Research, the mutation has taken place in a key protein called “spike” that is usually targeted by vaccines.
 Vaccine developers would need to test their prototype vaccines on both the strains to make sure that their product is effective against the CCP coronavirus.

 “It is usually the case that when RNA viruses first cross-species barriers into humans they aren’t particularly well adapted to their new host — us… Thus, they usually undergo some changes allowing them to adapt and become better able to replicate within, and spread from human-to-human,” Griffin said to The Telegraph.

 Chinese researchers who identified the two strains have claimed that the milder S-type is taking over China.
 This is said to be the result of a tight lockdown implemented by the state, which stopped its rapid spread.
 However, since government figures are not entirely trustworthy, it is unclear whether the spread of the infection has actually slowed down or not.

 According to unconfirmed accounts from insiders in the Chinese medical system who spoke with The Epoch Times, there has been a mutation in the SARS-CoV-2 (the pathogen that causes COVID-19) among patients in Wuhan, the central Chinese city where the initial outbreak began last year.

 This mutation, if it exists, may be responsible for the relative severity of the epidemic in Wuhan and the surrounding Hubei Province.